-“ESCALATE” (Ending Stigma through Collaboration And Lifting All To Empowerment) is a first-of-its kind training and capacity-building initiative specifically designed to address HIV-related stigma that creates barriers at multiple levels of the HIV care continuum.
+ESCALATE (Ending Stigma through Collaboration and Lifting All To Empowerment) is an innovative training and capacity-building initiative specifically designed to address HIV-related stigma that creates barriers at multiple levels of the HIV care continuum.

-ESCALATE provides a three-component program to mitigate and eliminate stigma in HIV-related service provision in the United States.
+The ESCALATE program offers three tracks to mitigate and eliminate stigma in HIV-related service provision in the United States.

-- Technical Assistance (TA): ESCALATE will provide tailored TA to individual organizations by assessing TA needs, aligning TA activities and learning opportunities to those needs, and assessing the impact of TA on organizational behavior and change.
+Technical Assistance (TA): ESCALATE provides tailored TA to individual organizations by assessing TA needs, aligning TA activities and learning opportunities to those needs, and assessing the impact of TA on organizational behavior and change.
 TA participants will be matched with TA Coaches and Subject Matter Experts to address organization-specific goals through intensive 1:1 TA.

 - NMAC: Training

-ESCALATE is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) and the Minority HIV/AIDS Fund as part of a financial assistance award totaling $1,600,906.
+ESCALATE is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) and the Minority HIV/AIDS Fund (MHAF) as part of a financial assistance award totaling $1,600,906.
 100 percentage funded by HRSA/HHS.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA/HHS, or the U.S. Government.